Skip to content

 Broccoli Salad with Bacon

-This broccoli salad with bacon is always a crowd pleaser!
-Loaded with cranberries, sunflower kernels and red onion then tossed in a sweet and tangy dressing.
-It’s a classic recipe to bring to a BBQ!
+This broccoli salad with bacon is a crowd pleasing classic.
+Loaded with cranberries, sunflower kernels, red onion then tossed in a homemade dressing, it’s a potluck favorite!

 Broccoli salad in a white bowl.